MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 This will be important in a later stage, as this allows for topologically protected operations on Majorana bound states.

-This will be covered in a separate lecture.
+This will be covered in a separate section.
 In reality, we cannot separate the Majorana bound states infinitely far from each other.
 Hence there is a small overlap left over.
 But this overlap is then exponentially small,